Ouest-France/cdp/README.md

     --build-context=<path>                                     Specify the docker building context [default: .].
     --codeclimate                                              Codeclimate mode.
     --command=<cmd>                                            Command to run in the docker image.
+    --conftest-repo=<repo:dir:branch>                          Gitlab project with generic policies for conftest [default: ].
+CDP_CONFTEST_REPO is used if empty. none value overrides env var.
+See notes.
+    --conftest-namespaces=<namespaces>                         Namespaces (comma separated) for conftest [default: ].
+CDP_CONFTEST_NAMESPACES is used if empty.
     --create-default-helm                                      Create default helm for simple project (One docker image).
-    --create-gitlab-secret                                     Create a secret from gitlab env starting with CDP_SECRET_<Environnement>_ where <Environnement> is the gitlab env
+    --create-gitlab-secret                                     Create a secret from gitlab env starting with CDP_SECRET_<Environnement>_ where <Environnement> is the gitlab env from the job ( or CI_ENVIRONNEMENT_NAME )
+    --create-gitlab-secret-hook                                Create gitlab secret with hook
     --delete-labels=<minutes>                                  Add namespace labels (deletable=true deletionTimestamp=now + minutes) for external cleanup.
     --delete=<file>                                            Delete file in artifactory.
     --deploy-spec-dir=<dir>                                    k8s deployment files [default: charts].